Topical Anaesthetic Cream

-Please aim to purchase your anaesthetic cream a minimum of 5 days before your appointment as not all pharmacys keep it in stock!
+Please aim to purchase your anaesthetic cream a minimum of a week before your appointment as not all pharmacys keep it in stock!

 Anaesthetic cream is a requirement for Ear Lobe Repair – we will not perform the procedure if you arrive for your appointment without having applied the cream as directed below.
 Because the cream takes 2 hours to be fully effective, we cannot apply this in the studio as it would double your appointment time.